-Rebecca Norman completed a Bachelor of Science (Honours), majoring in Geology, at the Australian National University.
+Rebecca completed a Bachelor of Science (Honours), majoring in Geology, at ANU.
 Her Honours project analysed chemical signatures stored within coral skeletons in the western Pacific in order to help understand the relationship between Pacific Ocean surface circulation patterns and the El Niño climate system.
 For her first rotation, Rebecca is working on a project that is identifying coastal groundwater aquifers which are at risk of seawater intrusion.

-Rowan Romeyn completed an Honours degree in Global and Ocean Science at the Australian National University.
+Rowan completed an Honours degree in Global and Ocean Science at ANU.
 As part of his Honours he used x-ray techniques to obtain high resolution 3D images of rocks to study the physical and chemical processes which can influence the effectiveness of geological storage of carbon dioxide.
 He also participated in our Cadetship program.
 His first rotation will focus on the use of satellite remote sensing to monitor volcano hazards in Papua New Guinea.

 Victoria studied Environmental Geology at the University of Plymouth in England.
 Her Honours, Masters and PhD research undertaken in England, New Zealand and the USA have focused on geophysical methods to monitor and characterise active volcanoes.
 Her first graduate rotation is a project locating and describing hot springs across Australia.